-Clause 175 - No further action on complaint
+Clause 180 - No further action on complaint

-This clause requires the commissioner not to consider vexatious, insubstantive or complaints which have already been dealt with.
+This clause prevents the commissioner from having to deal further with complaints which are frivolous, vexatious, disingenuous, insubstantive or which have already been adequately dealt with.

-Clause 176 - Action after investigating complaint
+Clause 181 - Action after investigating complaint

 This clause outlines the process the commissioner must follow after investigating a complaint.